-We are also currently providing online expert support tuition for students studying KS4 and A-level courses, as well as expert advice regarding UCAS applications to UK and international universities.
+We also provide online support tuition for students studying KS4 and A-level courses, as well as expert advice regarding UCAS applications to UK and international universities.

-We would like to help each student to develop his or her academic, social, and emotional skills in preparation for exams, college and life.
+We help each student to develop his or her academic, social, and emotional skills in preparation for exams, college and life.

-The pre-matriculation process for the A-levels College in Málaga begins on 12th March 2018.
+The matriculation process for the academic year 2019-20 is now open.
 You can find out more here.